Naphier/NGTools/README.md

 # NGTools
 Unity Editor Extensions and Tools by Napland Games

-Each tool is in it's own directory under _Scripts unless the tool is only one class file and doesn't rely on any others.
+Each tool is in it's own directory under Assets/NGTools unless the tool is only one class file and doesn't rely on any others.

 The Custom Transform Component can be found as a standalone release in the tags section.